faker-js/faker/docs/guide/upgrading.md

 ### Deprecation of `datatype.array`

 The method `faker.datatype.array` has been deprecated and will be removed in v9.
-If you need an array of element you are better off creating your own one using `helpers.multiple`.
+If you need an array of useful values, you are better off creating your own one using `helpers.multiple`.

 ### `allowLeadingZeros` behavior change in `faker.string.numeric`